gojek/courier-go/docs/docs/sdk/SDK.md

 WithKeepAlive will set the amount of time \(in seconds\) that the client should wait before sending a PING request to the broker.
 This will allow the client to know that a connection has not been lost with the server.

+<a name="WithMaintainOrder"></a>
 ### func [WithMaintainOrder](<https://github.com/gojek/courier-go/blob/main/client_options.go#L71>)

 ```go
 func WithMaintainOrder(maintainOrder bool) ClientOption
 ```

 WithMaintainOrder will set the message routing to guarantee order within each QoS level.
 By default, this value is true.
 If set to false \(recommended\), this flag indicates that messages can be delivered asynchronously from the client to the application and possibly arrive out of order.
 Specifically, the message handler is called in its own go routine.
 Note that setting this to true does not guarantee in\-order delivery \(this is subject to broker settings like "max\_inflight\_messages=1"\) and if true then MessageHandler callback must not block.

+<a name="WithMaxReconnectInterval"></a>
 ### func [WithMaxReconnectInterval](<https://github.com/gojek/courier-go/blob/main/client_options.go#L151>)

 ```go